Taxidermist

 Core Skills and Personal Qualities listed in the following sections.

-should have good eyesight and normal colour vision.
-They should
+good eyesight and normal colour vision.
+They should not be allergic

 -